MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/4-deploy-bicep-files-pipeline.md

 :::image type="content" source="../media/4-new-variable.png" alt-text="Screenshot of the Azure DevOps interface that shows creating a new variable." border="true":::

-When you create a variable, you can tell Azure Pipelines that the the variables contain secret values.
-When you do this, you won't be able to view the values once you've set them.
-Also, Azure Pipelines will try to prevent the values from showing in your pipeline logs.
+You can tell Azure Pipelines that a variable contains secret values.
+When you do this, you can't view the value once you've set it.
+Also, Azure Pipelines will try to prevent the secret value from showing in your pipeline logs.

 > [!WARNING]
 > Azure Pipelines will obfuscate the variable values, but this is a best-effort process and you need to follow good practices as well.
 Your pipeline steps will have access to all of the variables, including secrets, so if your pipeline includes a step that insecurely handles a secure variable then Azure Pipelines might not be able to stop it.